AnthonyGiretti/ILogger-extensions/README.md

 Must match your Microsoft.Extensions.Logging version in your project

-#### CURRENTLY NOT WORKING WITH Microsoft.Extensions.Logging 3+, TRYING TO FIX IT ASAP
+#### NOT WORKING WITH Microsoft.Extensions.Logging 3+, BECAUSE regression has been made, explanation here: https://github.com/dotnet/extensions/issues/1319
+#### Unfortunately NSubstitute doesn't handle "AnyType" feature, It can only ignore specifics type in matching calls

 Examples: